AbdullahThatsIt/investment-calculator/README.md

 2. Enter the annual investment amount.
 3. Enter the expected return rate as a percentage.
 4. Enter the duration in years.
-5. Click on the "Calculate" button to view the results.

 The results will display the investment value, yearly interest, total interest, and invested capital for each year of the investment period.